RussTheAerialist/doomsparkle/content/fourtyeight.md

 +++
 If you are looking for a 48 hour film project team, we are in need of some roles.
 You can contact us at
 <a id="fourtyeight-id">2u333936383d2t2x2v2w381s2s33333137342p362z302t1a2r3331</a>.
 If you do, please let us know which position
-you are interested in, and if you have a demo reel, send a link on (not necessary, but nice to have).
+you are interested in, and if you have a demo reel, send a link along with your email.

 ## Who we need